This course is open for applications.

 - A-level subjects: Grade B in Biology or Chemistry.

-- EDEXCEL (BTEC) Diploma: To include six units in Biology or Chemistry.
+- EDEXCEL (BTEC) Diploma: Six units in Biology or Chemistry.
 Please list the units you are studying in your application.
 For further advice on acceptable units, please email us.

 - Access: 15 Level 3 credits at Distinction in Biology or Chemistry.